httpout/httpout.github.io/routing.md

 httpout will still assume `/posts.py` is the destination file (whether it exists or not), and `hello.py` will be part of `PATH_INFO`.

 There will be no smart fallback.
+You can still alter the routing behavior in the middleware.